-Learn How to Poach Chicken with this super easy recipe.
+Learn How to Poach Chicken breasts with this super easy recipe.
 Poached chicken breast takes just about 30 minutes to make and it turns out tender and flavorful every time.
-It’s great to add to soups, salads, sandwiches, chili and more.
+It’s great to slice to add to salads and sandwiches or shred it for tacos, burritos, enchiladas and more.
 For this recipe we use boneless chicken breast, but you can you bone-in chicken breasts which produces an even heartier broth.

 Barbecued, grilled, fried and baked chicken are the most popular ways to cook chicken.
 But poached chicken breast – well, it tends to be an afterthought or its overlooked altogether.
 So today I thought I’d share with you why I like poaching chicken to add to salads, sandwiches, quesadillas and more.
 And the leftover broth is good for so many uses.

-Boneless chicken breasts sit in a white pot.
+Boneless chicken breasts for poaching sit in a white pot.
 Celery, carrots, mushrooms and garlic sit next to the pot.

 What is Poached Chicken?

-Poached chicken is made by cooking chicken breasts in water or broth over a very low heat for a few minutes, then turning the flame off and letting the chicken continue to cook through in the heated broth.
+Poached chicken is made by cooking chicken breasts or thighs in water or broth over a very low heat for a few minutes, then turning the flame off and letting the chicken continue to cook through in the heated broth.
+The chicken turns out tender, juicy and flavorful and perfect to slice for sandwiches and salads, and to shred for tacos, enchiladas, burritos and more.

 Poached Chicken Recipe